 Accounting principles generally accepted in the United States of America require disclosure of certain significant estimates and current vulnerabilities due to certain concentrations.
 Those matters include the following:

 Contributions

-For the years ended June 30, 2023 and 2022, approximately 23% and 33%, respectively, of all contributions were received from two donors and one donor, respectively.
+For the years ended June 30, 2024 and 2023, approximately 57% and 23%, respectively, of all contributions were received from two donors.

 Contributions Receivable - Deferred Gifts